drpdishant/cf-docs/frameworks/java.md

 # Deploying Java Application

-This guide walks you through deploying your Jave application to Openxcell Cloud.
+This guide walks you through deploying your Java application to Openxcell Cloud.

 Following are the configuration files you need to create.

 - **manifest.yml** : Cloudfoundry manifest
 - **.cfignore** : list of paths and files to ignore during cf push

 ## manifest.yml